The Yashica 230AF 35 mm SLR camera from the 1980s

 I find it a great camera to handle.
 It seems well-balanced and easy to use although the example I have is a little light on the shutter release button.
 During my test reel I once managed to fire the shutter when I’d left the camera in manual focus, and I was waiting for the autofocus to work.
 Aside from that small issue, which is easy to get used to, it’s pretty nice.

-There are 4 small buttons on the top place which set Drive mode, Exposure Compensation, AF mode, and Exposure mode.
-There are also buttons for ISO setting and setting/unsetting the camera beep (which I always turn off - I hate cameras beeping at me).
+In a very typical 1980s style, there are 4 small buttons on the top plate which set Drive mode, Exposure Compensation, AF mode and Exposure mode.
+There are also buttons for ISO setting and setting/un-setting the camera beep (which I always turn off – I hate cameras beeping at me).
 A slide switch turns the camera on and has an additional setting to switch to AE-Lock mode.

 Exposure modes offered are all the usual ones – program mode, shutter priority, aperture priority and full manual operation.